File management is a core part of working with Linux, and knowing how to efficiently move and rename files is essential. The mv

 The mv

-command is an essential tool for managing files and directories in Linux.
-It allows users to move files between locations or rename them efficiently without creating duplicates.
+command is a fundamental utility for managing files and directories in Linux by allowing users to move or rename them.
 Unlike cp

 At its core, mv